FEniCS/spack-fenics/README.md

-We aim to keep the last three `x` versions `0.x.*` of `py-fenics-dolfinx` building with PETSc, SLEPc, ADIOS2, Parmetis, SCOTCH and KaHIP support using Ubuntu LTS GCC and clang.
-As of 12/2025 we do not run unit tests - users should execute these themselves and assess working/non-working functionality on their systems.
+We aim to keep the last three `x` versions `0.x.*` of `py-fenics-dolfinx` building with PETSc, SLEPc, ADIOS2, Parmetis, SCOTCH and KaHIP support using Ubuntu LTS-provided GCC and clang.
+Due to an identified performance issue we are currently not running the test suite for `py-fenics-dolfinx@0.8`.

 ## Uses